trawick/ct-httpd/src/proto1/README.md

 * Set PYTHONPATH to find the necessary certificate-transparency libraries (probably just the src/python directory).
 You may also have to add /usr/local/include if protobuf was installed to /usr/local.
 * Set PATH to include the certificate-transparency/src/python/ct/client/tools directory.
 * Run ctauditscts; the single required parameter is the value of the CTAuditStorage directive.
   * Provide a path to a log config db if the log URL for a given log id can be obtained.
-(If not found, a default will be used.)
+(If not found, a default log will be used.)

 ## Issues